jsteigelman/randomizer/README.md

 # Randomizer

 ## Description
-Randomizer is a React app that chooses a random item from a list.
+This is a decision-making app that I built using React.
 Users can input a list of items and have the computer choose one at random.

 ## Live Site URL
 [https://steigelman-randomizer.netlify.app/](https://steigelman-randomizer.netlify.app/)